 - Helps in identifying the duplicate or identical activities performed at different steps of the process

-- Helps in identify an inefficient sequence of steps which leads to delays and reworks.
+- Helps in identifying an inefficient sequence of steps that leads to delays and reworks.

-- Helps in identify unclear responsibilities, which leads to delay in decision making
+- Helps in identifying unclear responsibilities, which leads to delays in decision making